pmanojlovic/flint/docs/quickstart/deployment.md

 As a user do you need to also setup a relational database server and `prefect` server instance?
 No. Should you run a `prefect` enabled workflow without these, `prefect` will automatically use a short lived set of database and server processes to manage the workflow.
 This comes at a scalability cost though.
-Large workflows with many concurrent sets of independent workers may overwhele the default shortlived set of services.
+Large workflows with many concurrent sets of independent workers may overwhelm the default shortlived set of services.

 ### Deploying your own prefect server